Skip to main content

 Create Service Account

 Log in to your GitLab organization and create a designated account for Backline.
-This service account should have Admin role scoped to a single group.
+This account should have Developer role on the projects you want Backline to manage.

 2